Umuzi-org/tech-department/content/projects/bootcamp-writing-assignment/_index.md

 ### The questions

-Please create a seperate file for each of these.
+Please create a separate file for each of these.
 Remember to pay attention to your sentence structure, spelling and grammar.

 #### 1. Your history [200 - 500 words]